EresusSecurity

 SARIF INTEGRATION

-SARIF output is directly compatible with GitHub Code Scanning, GitLab SAST, and Azure DevOps.
+SARIF output is directly compatible with GitHub Code Scanning, GitLab security reports, and Azure DevOps.
 CRITICAL findings block PR merges by default.

 MCP integration security